nikist97/CodingChallenge/README.md

 * If an out of bounds position is given (e.g. 5, 15) you will be prompted for a new position

+* If an invalid position is given (e.g. "4", "3") you will be prompted for a new position

-* To stop the simulation type anything that is not a valid position, e.g. quit
+* To stop the simulation type: q or quit

 ### Assumptions
 * The different tickets in an event represent different types of tickets for the given event